lndecastro/Teaching_with_AI/TaLwAI/Module4_Assignments.md

 > **Note 2:** If you know the type of assignment you want to create, you can prompt the model to create exactly that type of assignment.

+### Exercise 1: Generate Assessment Types
+Use your Workspace to generate:
+- 2 formative assessments
+- 2 summative assessments
+- A mapping table aligning each to learning outcomes

 ## 4.2 Create Authentic Tasks (Quizzes, Exams, Case Studies, Projects, Multimodal Assignments)

 ### Purpose